mrknip/js-written-time/README.md

-js-written-time
+## js-written-time

-Takes a time of format HH:mm and turns it into locale-specific natural language representation of clock time
+Takes a time of format `HH:mm` and turns it into language-specific natural language representation of clock time

 ```
 getWrittenTime('1:10') => ten past one